 Creating and Using NumPy Arrays - A Complete Guide

-In this guide, we’ll have a detailed discussion on the advantages of NumPy over Python lists, creating 1D, 2D and 3D arrays in NumPy, carrying out basic math operations on NumPy arrays and performing array indexing, slicing, reshaping and iterating in NumPy.
+In this guide, we’ll explore the benefits of using NumPy over Python lists, creating 1D, 2D, and 3D arrays, performing arithmetic operations, and applying indexing, slicing, reshaping, and iteration techniques in NumPy.

-NumPy’s primary strength lies in its speed and efficiency, achieved through vectorization.
-Vectorization allows operations to be performed on entire arrays rather than iterating through individual elements, significantly enhancing performance.
+NumPy’s primary strength lies in its speed and efficiency, which are achieved through vectorization.
+Vectorization allows operations on entire arrays rather than iterating through individual elements, significantly enhancing performance.

 Here is an example of vectorization in NumPy: